wenderjean/contatooh/README.md

 ## Considerations

-init.sh script will create an entry in /etc/hosts file, if you using docker-machine please change the address inside this script before run.
+The `init.sh` script will create an entry in /etc/hosts file, if you using docker-machine please change the ip address inside inside that script before run.